-Published by CoST Admin
+Published By CoST Admin | March 16, 2021

 CoST Uganda published its 4th Assurance Report titled Ray of Sunshine, A Report of the 4th Assurance Process in Uganda on, 10th February 2021.
 The 4th Assurance process focused on 23 public infrastructure projects from eight Procurement Entities.
 The Assurance process was spread through the sectors of Education, Health, Water and Environment, Works and Transport.
 From the 4th Assurance process, we note that, the culture of transparency is taking root in the country, with the CoST Assurance process working as a learning tool to consolidate disclosure practices.
 Although involving different entities in each process, the global average levels of disclosure have improved in the year 2020.